 It’s an uncomfortable topic, but I’d be lying if I told you I didn’t search Google for “keto constipation” and “can’t poop on keto” during my initial weeks following the low-carb ketogenic diet.

 The fact that you’re here tells me you’re in the same circumstance, and hopefully, we’ll solve this problem naturally 🙂

 Skip to #1 Ingredient for Constipation

-When you dramatically change your diet from carbs/starch to fat, it’s reasonable to wonder how it’s going to affect your poop habits.
+When you dramatically change your diet from carbs/starch to fat on keto, it’s reasonable to wonder how it’s going to affect your poop habits.